+ What does a copywriter do?

 Of all the frequently asked questions, this is perhaps the most frequently asked of them all.
-There are various definitions available online but here’s what we think: a copywriter is someone who helps businesses communicate with their target audience using words.
+There are various definitions available online but here’s what we think: copywriting is the art of persuasive writing and a copywriter is someone who helps businesses communicate with their target audience using words to achieve specific goals.
 These words might be used on websites, in blog posts, adverts, brochures, leaflets, even scripts for videos and animations.

-The bulk of our work consists of website copy, blog posts, LinkedIn profiles and scripts for videos and animations.
-But the truth is we can turn our hand to pretty much anything, and we’ve worked on everything from leaflets and brochures to ebooks, newsletters, templates and more for our clients.
-We also offer consultancy services, including unique packages that we have developed such as the Editorial Calendar and Brand Voice packages.
+The bulk of our content creation work consists of website copy, blog posts, LinkedIn profiles and scripts for videos and animations.
+But the truth is we can turn our hand to pretty much anything - we’ve worked on everything from leaflets and brochures to ebooks, newsletters, templates and more for our clients.
+We also offer consultancy services, including unique packages that we have developed such as the Content Audit & Strategy package and the Blogging Calendar & Starter Pack.

 That’s a really good question and gets to the heart of what copywriters do best.
 Our team of copywriters are skilled at creating or adopting our clients’ brand tone of voice.
 This either involves getting to know the business and their target audience or, ideally, following preset brand voice guidelines.
 We also offer consultancy services to equip clients with their own brand voice guidelines to use both internally and externally as needed.